Is It Safe To Take Acetaminophen In Pregnancy?

 Among the over-the-counter (OTC) medications used during pregnancy, acetaminophen is perhaps the most common one.
-About 40 – 60% of the pregnant population uses this medicine at some point during the pregnancy, for relief from fever and headache (1).
+Studies found that acetaminophen is safe for use during pregnancy if taken in the right dosage.
+About 40 – 60% of the pregnant population uses this medicine at some point during their pregnancy, for relief from fever and headache (1).

 What Is Acetaminophen?

 Acetaminophen, commonly known as paracetamol, is an OTC medicine sold under the brand name Tylenol.
 It comes under FDA category B and is generally prescribed for relief from fever and pain during pregnancy (2).